egorbatik/everyio/README.md

 ' In case to try to update other user's task it will not update as the update requires to match userId and taskId

+## Tests
+1. npm run test
+' The tests require the seed data as no stubbing were used in order to test end to end.

+## Docker
+1. docker build . -t everyio
+2. docker run --name everyio -p 3000:3000 -d everyio:latest